1.3. How To

 49experiments = [e]

 A host’s configuration and the workload to run are defined via Node and App Config.
-SimBricks already comes with a few examples in the module simbricks.orchestration.nodeconfig.
+SimBricks already comes with a few examples in the module orchestration/nodeconfig.py.
 If they don’t fit your use-case, you need to add your own by overriding the pre-defined member functions of NodeConfig and AppConfig.
-The most notably is run_cmds(), which defines the commands to execute for your workload/application.
-Further information can be found in the module simbricks.orchestration.nodeconfig directly.
+The most important one is run_cmds(), which defines the commands to execute for your workload/application.
+Further information can be found in the module orchestration/nodeconfig.py directly.

 Listing 1.2 Orchestration framework class for WireNet, a simple Ethernet wire that attaches to the SimBricks Ethernet adapters of two simulators.